cwshugg/passplant/README.md

-# passplant
+# Passwords should probably be like snowflakes...
-Your personal password generator!
-No two passwords are alike! (unless of course, you happen to get the same exact password with the same length, words, symbols, and numbers... not super likely.)
+No two are alike! (unless of course, you're using this generator and you happen to get the same exact password with the same length, words, symbols, and numbers... not super likely.)

 # What?
+Your personal password generator!
 This is a personal project I thought to create.
 The idea is to create passwords that are both secure and memorable, not just a long string of digits and letters.
 My plan is to have it pull most of its words from random word banks.

 In some cases, though, I plan on having the program ask the user a question every once in a while (i.e. "What's your favorite color?").
 It'll log your response and you might see that word in a password every now and then.